aevans1987/cookie-website/_pages/terms.md

 ## 9\.
 Governing Law

-Any claim related to Company-XXX's Website shall be governed by the laws of us without regards to its conflict of law provisions.
+Any claim related to {{site.company}}'s Website shall be governed by the laws of us without regards to its conflict of law provisions.